All Episodes

 They're scared by people who have faith in a higher power than that which is alive on earth today or the earth itself.

-This is that this is no mystery.
+This is no mystery.

 So I see this last night, and I said, we'll get some audio soundbites.